LamininSolutions/mfsql-connector/source/version-control/index.rst

 #.
 Bug fixing for localisation in spmfTableAudit
 #.
 Bug fixing for spMFGetHistory
 #.
 Improve spmfUpdateAssemblies to allow for different M-Files Versions
+#.
+Bug fix in spmfClassTableColumns to fix multilookup column change errors
+#.
+Bug fix when non standard mail profile is being used

 Versions 4.4.12.52, 4.4.13.53